OverTheWireOrg/OverTheWire-website/warzone/tsutomu.md

 How to play
 -----------

+This challenge is part of the OverTheWire Advent Bonanza 2018 CTF, which is now hosted on the warzone too.

-After connecting to the warzone, tsutomu can be found at <http://172.16.123.4>.
+After connecting to the warzone, tsutomu can be found at <http://172.30.30.30>.

 To avoid interfering with others working on tsutomu, you may find it helpful to coordinate in the #warzone channel on our IRC server.